Dr. Nevin S. Scrimshaw

 While at INCAP, Dr. Scrimshaw also focused on endemic goiter, a result of iodine deficiency.
 Characterized by a swelling of the thyroid gland, it can lead to mental retardation, deafness, and dwarfism in children born to deficient mothers.
 He found that the European and North American technique of iodizing salt with water-soluble potassium iodide was not applicable to developing countries where salt is a crude product often sold moist on a palm leaf.

-He is an Institute Professor Emeritus at MIT and a Visiting Professor at Tufts University.
-More than 500 food and nutrition scientists from developing countries have been educated and trained in programs created by Dr. Scrimshaw, helping the poorest areas of the world identify and meet their most pressing nutritional personnel needs.
+He was an Institute Professor Emeritus at MIT and a Visiting Professor at Tufts University.
+More than 500 food and nutrition scientists from developing countries were educated and trained in programs created by Dr. Scrimshaw, helping the poorest areas of the world identify and meet their most pressing nutritional personnel needs.
 At the age of 84, he received a $5 million five-year foundation grant to continue the type of fellowship opportunities to which his life has been devoted

-Dr. Scrimshaw has written or edited over 20 books and monographs and more than 650 articles on clinical nutrition, nutrition and infection, agricultural and food chemistry, food and nutrition policy, and public health nutrition.
-He continues to teach workshops internationally and recently completed research projects in Syria, Bangladesh and Ghana.
-He has received over 40 honorary degrees, honorary professorships and awards of merit and recognition from all over the world.
+Dr. Scrimshaw wrote or edited more than 20 books and monographs and more than 650 articles on clinical nutrition, nutrition and infection, agricultural and food chemistry, food and nutrition policy, and public health nutrition.
+He received over 40 honorary degrees, honorary professorships and awards of merit and recognition from all over the world.